Sunday, July 18, 2021

 Mother and Child by Dimitar Lukannov

-We decided to find a safer way back to Guy Park by taking a road just a few blocks away from the river.
+We took a safer way back to Guy Park by walking just a few blocks away from the river.
 The neighborhood had huge houses, some in disrepair, others well maintained.
 We passed a waterfall that literally flowed under the city streets.
 It was a lovely walk back.

-We had a rough time in the locks on our way to Amsterdam.
+We'd had a long day with a rough time in the locks.
 Lots of turbulence and debris made us work hard to secure our boats.
 Mystic is taking a beating and wears a muddy Mohawk River cloak on her once pristine hull.
 She's also covered in spiders!
 The Lock Masters work with us to make sure we are safely secured in the chamber but it can be a daunting experience at times.
 Many days we arrive at our destination exhausted, battered and bruised.
 We take it all in stride and forge onward to our next destination.
 All of it is part of the adventure!

 No comments: